alvarolorentedev/C-Movie/solution.md

 - MLP: Implementation of the algorithm with a few real time APÎ sources.
 Keep the code modular and independant to be able to extract later into the data platform.
 Helps validate the value of our propietary algorithm.
 - Release 1: Initialize a data platform, by consuming csv data.
 Consume this data from the systems.
 - Release 2: migrate real time API and calculation algorithm to comply with the data platform structure.

+Please fint all the assumptions in the assumptions file.

+## MVP

+To validate we have a bussiness case we are going to create an initial MVP.
+Whe aim to to solve the next questions:
+- Are users interested on a new movie platform?
+- Do we have the expected granularity data from our main competitor?

+This Will also allow our site to start building an SEO ranking that will be required for the proyect to be a success.

+For this we are going to create a simple service using a serverless function (Lambda)